alangnt/alangnt/README.md

 Hello everyone! 👋

-My name is Alan, and I am currently a Web Development student at OpenClassrooms.
-I am looking for a dynamic and innovative company where I can complete my apprenticeship and thus begin my professional training.
+My name is Alan, and I am currently a self-taught Web Developer and Data Scientist.

 # A few things to know about me: